robocorp/actions-cookbook/example-postgres-universal/README.md

 # PostgreSQL Universal Actions

 ## Overview
-This project simplifies interactions with PostgreSQL databases by allowing users to perform queries through conversational inputs translated by Large Language Models (LLMs), like OpenAI's GPT.
+This example simplifies interactions with PostgreSQL databases by allowing users to perform queries through conversational inputs translated by Large Language Models (LLMs), like OpenAI's GPT.
 It focuses on read-only operations to ensure security and prevent unintended data modifications.